TommyN40/README/README.md

 <html>
     <h1>🙋🏻‍♂️ Introducing Myself</h1>
     <p>
-        I'm Tommy Nguyen, a skilled C++ developer with a strong focus on software engineering.I have leveraged my expertise to design and implement           efficient and robust C++ applications.
+        I'm Tommy Nguyen, a skilled C++ developer with a strong focus on software engineering.
+I have leveraged my expertise to design and implement           efficient and robust C++ applications.
 I have developed numerous software solutions, applying object-oriented principles and utilizing the power of C++ to deliver high-performance systems.
 Additionally, I have a proven track record of improving code readability and maintainability through clean coding practices and comprehensive documentation.
 With my in-depth understanding